 Ganesha's Command Throw 1 - 236G > 46G

-236G can be broken normally by holding forward and pressing any attack button however you must input 46G specifically to break the second section.
+236G can be broken normally by holding forward and pressing any attack button however you must input 6P/K/G specifically to break the second section.

 Ganesha's Command Throw 2 - 41236G > 22G > 28G

 The first section of this throw can be broken by holding forward and pressing any attack button.
-The second and third sections inputs must mimic specifically 22G and 28G in order to break them.
+The second and third sections inputs must be 2P/K/G and 8P/K/G in order to break them.

 Ganesha's Command Throw 2.5 - 41236G > 6321478G

 This first section is identical to the previous command throw however it branches into another throw input allowing Ganesha to have throw mixups.
-The second section is a 270° motion starting from forward.
-You must mimic the 270°G input to escape.
+You must press 8P/K/G to escape.

 Because this throw ends in a backward motion, you can also hold 4 and press any attack button to escape.